-2. Ventilated Shoe Storage
+2. Ventilated shoe storage

 Backpacks are the sweet spot for most players.
 Two straps distribute weight evenly, they stand upright, and the structure keeps things organized.
 If you're biking to courts, walking from a parking lot, or carrying gear plus a cooler, backpacks win.
 They also tend to have the best compartment layouts for pickleball-specific gear.

-Duffels work if you're carrying a ton of gear — multiple paddles for demo days, extra clothes, snacks for a tournament.
+Duffels work if you're carrying a ton of gear: multiple paddles for demo days, extra clothes, snacks for a tournament.
 The trade-off is less organization and more digging.
 Duffels are the "throw everything in" option.

-Sling bags are minimal — one paddle, a few balls, phone, keys.
+Sling bags are minimal.
+One paddle, a few balls, phone, keys.
 Great for quick rec sessions where you're traveling light.
 Not great for anything beyond casual play.

 Stain-resistant exteriors matter more than you think.
-Pickleball courts are dusty, gritty places — especially outdoor courts.
+Pickleball courts are dusty, gritty places, especially outdoor courts.
 A bag that wipes clean after being set on a concrete court surface will look good six months from now.
 A bag that absorbs every scuff and stain will look beaten up in weeks.

 Zippers are the failure point.
 Cheap bags save money on zippers first.
 YKK or equivalent quality zippers that glide smoothly and don't catch on fabric are the number one durability indicator.
 If the zippers feel rough out of the box, they'll fail within months of regular use.